Salah Hamouri: Alleged involvement in a plot against Ovadia Yosef

 The evidence for the latter was based on the fact that he was seen by an informer passing in front of Ovadia's home.

 The material for an indictment in the hands of the prosecution was thin.
 There was no physical evidence, weapons, intercepted letters, plan or phone taps.
 The only proof they could introduce consisted of testimonies, later retracted, given by other Palestinians, and Salah's own admission that he had indeed driven past Ovadia's home with a friend, one of the accused.
-Otherwise, Hamouri maintained he was innocent of the charges laid against him, and dismisses the idea that he and his friends were involved in a 'plot'.
+Otherwise, Hamouri maintained he was innocent of the charges laid against him, and dismisses the idea that he and his friends were involved in a "plot".

 On Tsemel's advice, while protesting his innocence, Hamouri entered into a plea bargaining arrangement before a military tribunal, – a compromise 95% of Palestinian prisoners adopt – admitting culpability in exchange for a 7-year prison sentence in order to avoid a longer term of imprisonment.
 Israeli authorities had also given him the option of either leaving Israel for 10 years or face 7 years in prison, Hamouri preferred incarceration to the prospect of exile.

-2011 Release: the Shalit-Hamouri prisoner exchange
+2011 Release: the Shalit prisoner exchange

 Hamouri was eventually released on 18 December 2011 as part of a second tranche in a prisoner exchange deal between Israel and Hamas involving another French citizen, the soldier Gilad Shalit who had been captured by Hamas and used as a bargaining chip by Hamas for the release of Palestinian prisoners.
 A disparity has been noted in the two cases: while Shalit was detained, French diplomacy was highly active in endeavours to secure the release of the French-Israeli, whereas a parallel request that a French Palestinian's case be raised as a political issue was ignored.
 Requests by Hamouri's mother, a Frenchwoman with a son in detention, to be received by Nicolas Sarkozy at the Élysée were rebuffed.
 Sarkozy had requested Israel to release Hamouri during his visit to the country in June 2008, and the following year in a letter to the Prime Minister on 30 July 2009, asked for clemency and a reduction of his sentence by a third in recognition of his good behaviour, as did Bernard Kouchner.

 With the appointment of Alain Juppé as head of Foreign Affairs at the Quai d'Orsay, there was a slight change in the climate.
 Juppé wrote to Marie-France Beaufils, a senator, on 31 March 2011 that:

 I regret that the Israeli authorities did not make a decision to remit the sentence, especially as the confession made at the hearing was not corroborated by any evidence.
 I appreciate his family's grief as he is at an age for dedicating himself to study.
 I also understand that the person concerned has chosen not to ask for a pardon.
-It's an attitude worthy of respect.'
+It's an attitude worthy of respect.